Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: The Hamiltonian models

 \subsection{{Ground state degeneracy}}

-In this subsection we will prove that the dimension of the ground state space of higher lattice gauge theory is a topological invariant.
-Specifically, let $(M,L)$ be a 2-lattice.
-Let $\Gc$ be a finite crossed module.
-We will prove that even though the Hibert space $\H(M,L,\Gc)=\H(M,L)$ of lattice higher gauge theory explicitly depends on the lattice decomposition of $M$, the dimension of the ground state space $GS(M,L)$ of $H_L\colon \H(M,L)\to \H(M,L)$ depends only on the topology of the underlying manifold $M$, being equal to the cardinality of the set of homotopy classes of maps from $M$ to the classifying space of the crossed module $\Gc$.
-From this it will follow that the dimension of the ground state $GS(M,L)$ is a homotopy invariant, as expected given the relation of our model \cite{BCKMM} to Yetter's invariant of manifolds \cite{yetter_tqft,porter_tqft}.
-The latter was proven in \cite{martins_porter,martins_cw_complex} to be a homotopy invariant.
+Let $M$ be a compact manifold and {$\Gc=(\d \colon E \to G,\trr)$ be a finite group crossed module}.
+Let $L$ be a 2-lattice decomposition of $M$.
+Hence $\H(M,L,\Gc)$ is a finite dimensional Hilbert space, which explicitly depends on the 2-lattice decomposition $L$ of $M$.
+In this subsection, we prove that the dimension of the ground state space $GS(M,L,\Gc)$ of the higher Kitaev model $H_L\colon \H(M,L,\Gc) \to \H(M,L,\Gc)$ in \ref{thkm} is a topological {invariant} of $M$, meaning that $\dim GS(M,L,\Gc)$ depends only on $M$ alone.
+Specifically, we will show that $GS(M,L,\Gc)$ has a basis in canonical one-to-one correspondence with the set of homotopy classes of maps from $M$ to the classifying space $B_\Gc$ of the crossed module $\Gc$.
+(Classifying spaces of crossed modules are defined in \cite[\S 2.4]{brown_higgins_sivera} and \cite{brown_classifying,brown_hha,martins_porter,martins_cw_complex}.)
+It therefore follows that the dimension of the ground state {space} $GS(M,L,\Gc)$ is a homotopy invariant of manifolds, as expected given the relation \cite{BCKMM} of our model to Yetter's invariant of manifolds \cite{yetter_tqft,porter_tqft}.
+Yetter's invariant was proven in \cite{martins_porter,martins_cw_complex} to be a homotopy invariant of manifolds.

+{This subsection is less self-contained than the remainder of the paper.
+Cf. Rems. \ref{bh2} and \ref{bh3}.
+Let $X$ be a CW-complex.
+We use deep results of Brown and Higgins on the description of the weak homotopy type of the function space $TOP(X,B_{\cal X})$, where ${\cal X}$ is a crossed complex (a generalisation of crossed modules) and $B_{\cal X}$ is its classifying space; the bits we need can be found in \cite[Thm.
+A]{brown_classifying} and \cite[Thm.
+11.4.19]{brown_higgins_sivera}.
+Let $\Pi(X)$ denote the fundamental crossed complex of $X$.
+The main tool we use is the fact that the weak homotopy type of $TOP(X,B_{\cal X})$, with the $k$-iffication of the compact-open topology {on the space of continuous maps $X \to B_{{\cal X}}$}, is represented by the crossed complex ${\rm CRS}(\Pi(X),{\cal X})$; an explanation of this is in \cite[\S 2.6.1]{martins_porter}.
+The crossed complex ${\rm CRS}(\Pi(X),{\cal X})$ is made of crossed complex maps $\Pi(X) \to {\cal X}$ and $n$-fold homotopies, $n\in\N$.}